Queen Elizabeth I inherited a nation suffering from religious flux, but went on to build a stable, peaceful nation.

 Elizabeth and her pro-reform ministers had to regroup and plan another strategy.
 A debate was scheduled during the Easter recess between a team of Catholics and a team of Protestants, with the Privy Council as judge and Bacon as Chairman.
 The debate quickly descended into name-calling and two of the Catholics were sent to the Tower for contempt.

-During this interlude, Queen Elizabeth and her team learnt not to underestimate the opposition.
 When Parliament reconvened in April, the two issues were presented separately and considerable concessions were made.
 The revised Act of Supremacy still abolished papal supremacy, but defined Elizabeth as Supreme Governor, rather than Supreme Head, of the church.
 This change of title placated those who did not feel that a woman could be the head of the church, and the act passed fairly easily.

 The Act of Uniformity of 1559 set out the groundwork for the Elizabethan church.
 It restored the 1552 version of the English Prayer Book but kept many of the familiar old practices and allowed for two interpretations of communion, one Catholic and one Protestant.
 The bill was hotly debated but eventually passed by three votes.